NethermindEth/docs/docs/get-started/installing-nethermind.md

 </TabItem>
 </Tabs>

-For further instructions, see [Running Nethermind](running-node/running-node.md).
+For further instructions, see [Running a node](running-node/running-node.md).

 ## Standalone downloads